kubeshop/testkube/docs/docs/test-types/executor-jmeter.md

 Parameters in `<>` are calculated at test execution:

-* `<entryPoint>` - the entrypoint for the JMeter runner set by the environment variable `ENTRYPOINT_CMD`, defaults to the file in `contrib/executor/jmeter/scripts/entrypoint.sh`
+* `<entryPoint>` - The entrypoint for the JMeter runner set by the environment variable `ENTRYPOINT_CMD`, defaults to the file in `contrib/executor/jmeter/scripts/entrypoint.sh`.
 * `<logFile>` - JMeter log path
 * `<runPath>` - path to the test files
 * `<jtlFile>` - path to the jrl report file